-This tenth instalment in our illustrated series of Iceland’s monsters and mythical beings revolves around the Huldufólk, Hidden people.
-Actually, the majority of Icelanders will refute claims that Huldufólk are a mythical construct, calmly proclaiming belief in the species.
+This tenth instalment in our illustrated series of Iceland’s monsters and mythical beings revolves around huldufólk, the Hidden People.
+Actually, the majority of Icelanders will refute claims that huldufólk are a mythical construct, calmly proclaiming belief in the species.
 Icelandic construction projects and roadwork are often altered to prevent damaging areas where they are thought to reside.
-If they do indeed exist, and any Huldufólk happen to read this, please contact us at firstname.lastname@example.org – we would love interviewing you guys.
+If they do indeed exist and you’ve met them, or if you’re an actual huldufólk person who happens to be reading this, please contact us at email@example.com – we would love interviewing you.

 Huldufólk are said to have co-existed with human Icelanders for as long as they’ve populated the rocky island.
-Icelandic folklore is ripe with tales of humans interacting with Huldufólk.
-They are as varied as they are many, with most of them depicting Huldufólk as kind and helpful folk that are often curious about humans and are even prone to seek out their companionship.
-There are anecdotes from this very century of Huldufólk assisting people in danger, there are tales of Huldufólk men seeking help from humans when their wives have trouble giving birth.
-Hell, there are even graphic descriptions of inter-species Huldufólk-on-human intercourse out there (those fortunate enough to have participated in such shenanigans describe them as “mind blowing”).
+Icelandic folklore is ripe with tales of humans interacting with huldufólk.
+They are as varied as they are many, with most of them depicting huldufólk as kind and helpful folk that are often curious about humans and are even prone to seek out their companionship.
+There are anecdotes from this very century of huldufólk assisting people in danger, there are tales of huldufólk men seeking help from humans when their wives have trouble giving birth.
+Hell, there are even graphic descriptions of inter-species huldufólk-on-humanoid intercourse out there (those fortunate-slash-crazy enough to have participated in such shenanigans describe them as “mind blowing”).